Teradata/stacki-wiki/Frontend-Installation.md

 In _Manual_ mode, the installer brings up a partition setup screen after the wizard exits.
 In this mode, specify at least 16 GB for the root partition and a separate /export partition.
 You should add a swap partition, and /var if you have made / only 16GB.
-You can be bold and just do / and a swap.
-You can also use LVM, but really?
-Why?

 ![](images/stacki_config_step_5.png)